AI has gained great influence, and that includes engineering. Artificial Intelligence holds great power to enhance efficiency!

 What is Artificial Intelligence?

-Before diving into real-world engineering applications of AI, let’s briefly define what AI is.
+Before diving into real-world AI engineering applications, let’s briefly define what AI is.

-The short definition is that Artificial Intelligence allows machines to learn, reason, and solve problems like humans would do, supporting decision-making and work procedures.
+Artificial Intelligence allows machines to learn, reason and solve problems like humans do.
+This structure helps teams to support decision-making and work operations.

-With a strong foundation in mathematics, statistics, and Computer Science, AI encloses subfields like Machine Learning, Natural Language Processing and Computer Vision.
+What’s more, AI has a strong foundation in mathematics, statistics and Computer Science.
+It encloses fields like Machine Learning, Natural Language Processing and Computer Vision.

-AI has become increasingly useful in several modern branches of engineering due to its ability to help engineers solve complex problems more efficiently.
+AI has become increasingly useful in several modern branches of engineering.
+This use is mainly due to its ability to help engineers solve complex problems more efficiently.

 By automating repetitive tasks and simplifying processes, AI impacts various fields of engineering, such as civil and chemical engineering.

-By analyzing geological data and predicting potential hazards, AI systems can help optimize the layout of roads, bridges, and buildings.
+By analyzing data and predicting potential hazards, AI can help optimize the layout of roads, bridges and buildings.

 As a result, engineering procedures have not only increased safety but also improved sustainability while cutting costs.